-- Accessing accurate clear information from reliable sources. - Maintaining regular contact with your support network on email, social media or phone. - Keep exercising!
+- Accessing accurate, clear information from reliable sources. - Maintaining regular contact with your support network on email, social media or phone. - Keep exercising!
 You might have to modify your routine, but exercise will help keep you mentally and physically healthy. - Try to maintain a good routine of sleeping, eating, working and relaxing.

-Useful Resources
+Useful resources

-- CFWA Factsheets
+- Infection Control (CFPhysio)

 - Hand Hygiene Australia

 - Infection Prevention & Control (WHO)